 |Technical questions||Standard questions about accounting, and valuation/DCF analysis.||Similar questions in traditional PE as well as key metrics in the industry, how to value startups and market sizing.|

 |Deals/Clients||Walkthrough 1-2 deals in depth||Same as PE, candidates also walk through their deal experience.
 However, candidates should choose a case applicable to VC – cases in Tech or a case that required heavy market analysis instead of financial modeling.|

 |Case Studies and Modeling Tests||Modeling tests can range from 1-3 hours (on-cycle) to several days to a week (off-cycle) and can vary from a simple paper LBO to a full package, including investment thesis, and risk factors.||Less likely for VC or can be just an investment recommendation or a market/startup analysis.|

 7. Bottom Line: Which One Should I Choose?

 So, private equity vs venture capital, which should you choose?

 - Private equity is more heavily deal-oriented, with better pays but more working hours (60 – 80).
 If you like to work in transaction deals, or you’re trying to make money in the shortest amount of time possible, private equity is a better option.

-- Venture capital is more relationship-driven, with better work life balance (50 – 60 hours per week).
+- Venture capital is more relationship-driven, with a better work-life balance (50 – 60 hours per week).
 If you’re more interested in starting your own company one day and you prefer relationships for analysis, then venture capital is the choice for you.